svi3c/rx-simple-store/README.md

 #### `mutateState?: boolean`

-Determines whether the state should be mutated when calling `propagate`.
+Determines whether the state should be mutated when calling `publish`.

 ## A Todo Example